-As one of the many adults experiencing depression, you may find that your current job does not suit your condition.
-Even if you like your boss, company, or salary, you may need to adjust the work you currently perform or take steps to find new employment.
-Employers can do a lot to support employees who struggle with depression, but you can also look for different positions that are more supportive of your mental health.
+As one of the many adults in this country experiencing depression or anxiety, you may find that your current job does not suit your condition.
+Even if you like your boss, company, and salary, you may need to adjust the work you currently perform or take steps to find new employment.
+Employers can do a lot to support employees who struggle with depression or anxiety, but you can also look for positions more supportive of your mental health.

 Can Work Exacerbate Depression?